Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 - History:

-- Onset and Progression of Symptoms: Determine whether the cognitive decline is sudden, fluctuating, gradual, rapid (<1-2 years) or stepwise.
+- Onset and Progression of Symptoms: Determine if cognitive decline is sudden, fluctuating, gradual, rapid (<1-2 years), or stepwise.

 - Functional Impact: Assess the patient's ability to perform activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
-Early impairment in IADLs may indicate the onset of dementia.
+Early impairment in IADLs may indicate dementia onset.

-- Comorbidities: Identify vascular risk factors (e.g., hypertension, diabetes), psychiatric conditions (e.g., depression, anxiety), and other neurological disorders that may contribute to cognitive impairment.
+- Comorbidities: Identify vascular risk factors (e.g., hypertension, diabetes), psychiatric conditions (e.g., depression, anxiety), and other neurological disorders contributing to cognitive impairment.

-- Medications: Review current and recent medications for agents that may affect cognition, such as anticholinergics, benzodiazepines, or opioids.
+- Medications: Review current and recent medications for agents affecting cognition, such as anticholinergics, benzodiazepines, or opioids.

-- Family History: Inquire about a history of dementia or neurodegenerative diseases in family members, which may suggest a genetic predisposition.
+- Family History: Inquire about a history of dementia or neurodegenerative diseases in family members, suggesting a genetic predisposition.

-- Behavioral and Psychiatric Symptoms: Note any changes in behavior, mood, or personality, such as apathy, disinhibition, or hallucinations, which can aid in differentiating between dementia subtypes.
+- Behavioral and Psychiatric Symptoms: Note changes in behavior, mood, or personality, such as apathy, disinhibition, or hallucinations, to help differentiate between dementia subtypes.

 - Motor Signs: